 Meanwhile, it is becoming more and more amazing to watch the (fully) “Digital Generations” – Gen Z, and younger.
 Toddlers are able to unlock and effortlessly maneuver their way around an iPhone, from swiping through photos to playing videos of choice.
 These younger generations have adapted so quickly to the ins and outs of current tech devices, it is almost unreal.
 But, could this fluidity be just a hint of what is to come?
 The savvy-ness is already far ahead of Millennial tech-readiness.

 In reality, we shouldn’t be surprised about today’s toddlers.
-Generation Z, is basically no different.
-They have never known a world without technology, devices, the Internet, music downloads and even social media.
+Generation Z is basically no different.
+They have never known a world without technology, devices, the Internet, music downloads, and even social media.
 Since this generation is so quick to consume information and then move on, consumer and marketing tactics have also had to adapt to capture this audience.
 For instance, Dan Schawbel of Millenial Branding was quoted in the New York Times regarding Gen Z noting, “we tell our advertising partners that if they don’t communicate in five words and a big picture, they will not reach this generation.”
 It seems this same sentiment needs to be conveyed to employers, as well.

 After all, Gen Z is quickly entering the workforce.
 Therefore, management and businesses will need to adapt.
 They will have to have an awareness and understanding of this next generation’s thought process, sooner than later.
-Training, learning and development programs are going to be central to this change in thought, change in approach.
+Training, learning, and development programs are going to be central to this change in thought, change in approach.
 The traditional ways of doing things are not going to work, including the traditional means of learning and training.

 Furthermore, going forward, teachers will be able to take advantage of artificial intelligence & personalization technologies for several tasks, including grading and delivering coursework based on learning styles.
 As technology evolves, it makes one wonder if future classrooms will have teachers leading instruction, or if it will be a personalized, self-directed, AI approach with teachers taking a more reinforcement, coaching, mentoring role.

-Bottom line, the way employees are learning will need to shift, as these generations with further tech experience enter the working world.
+The bottom line, the way employees are learning will need to shift, as these generations with further tech experience enter the working world.
 Similarly, new technologies and new approaches will have to make their way into corporations.
 Each generation is digesting information differently.
 Priorities and preferences are shifting.
 The need to replace routine jobs with machines for increased productivity will remain.
 However, skills will shift to a new paradigm of workforce needs.
 Employees need to be ready, managers need to train, while leadership needs to support such change.
 If they don’t adapt, the company will not evolve, grow, be competitive and enjoy profitability.

-The up and coming generations are sure to accomplish great things with their own tech savvy capabilities.
+The up-and-coming generations are sure to accomplish great things with their own tech-savvy capabilities.
 These children will continue to grow up using the latest technology, which will lead them to envision the latest and greatest new technologies.
-Let’s take their lead for their ideas, inspiration, innovation and evolution in the corporate learning field too.
+Let’s take their lead for their ideas, inspiration, innovation, and evolution in the corporate learning field too.
 Let’s be ready for these digital generations!